A Brief History of Time (film): Music

 The soundtrack for A Brief History of Time was composed by Philip Glass.
-Morris says he had Glass compose the score before showing him the movie; instead, he would give him relevant cues like "Falling into a black hole" or "Event horizon."
-Glass's score has been described as "hypnotic."
+Morris says he had Glass compose the score before showing him the movie; instead, he would give him relevant cues like "falling into a black hole" or "event horizon."

 Soundtrack

 Reception

 A Brief History of Time received largely positive reviews.
 On review aggregator website Rotten Tomatoes, the film holds a 93% rating based on 15 reviews.
-On Metacritic, the film has a 78 out of 100 rating based on 12 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a 78 out of 100 rating based on 12 critics, indicating "generally favorable" reviews.

 Availability

 The film was released on VHS in the early 1990s, but remained unreleased on DVD or Blu-ray until The Criterion Collection issued a release on April 15, 2014.